 What do you need to do before travelling to Kenya?

-- You can either get a visa on arrival or apply for an e-visa online before your departure.
+- British, USA and Nigerian passport holders all require a visa to enter Kenya.
+You can get a single entry visa on arrival or apply for an e-visa online before your departure.

 - You may need a yellow fever certificate when entering Kenya from certain destinations.

 Travelling during the pandemic times has made some changes in the way the officials at the Namanga border operate.
 Face masks must be worn at all times and your temperature will be checked.
 You will go through security checks and bags are checked and sniffed by dogs.
 You will then need to fill in a departure form and health forms with the correct information.
 Your negative covid test results should be printed out and will need to be given to the health officials to be, stamped, and signed off and a copy will be kept.
 There is a printer available to print your test at an extra cost.

 You need to have a yellow fever vaccination certificate and they ask to see this.

 The Tanzanian immigration officer will stamp your passport.
 Then you will need to take a printout of your visa and COVID test certificate to Kenyan immigration.
 If you have not got an e-visa, you can get a visa on arrival depending on which country you’re a passport holder.
 Kenyan immigration officers will ask you a few questions, such as why you are in the country.
 Kenyan immigration will also require proof of return ticket.
 When you have cleared Kenyan immigration, your luggage will go through security checks again, and you will be free to leave and enter Kenya.

 Looking for some more interesting things to do in Nairobi?
 Check out my blog post on 8 Fun Things To Do In Nairobi On A Budget

 Would you do a road trip to cross the border to another country?